Verbal Communication Safety Talk

 Every single day we are communicating with the people around us, regardless if we actually speak to them.
 The way we look at people, what we wear, our facial expressions, and our body language are just a few ways we communicate with others outside of spoken word.
 It is important to be aware of what message we are sending to those around us and how it is affecting them or the work you are completing.

 Non Verbal and Verbal Communication

-While this statement makes the claim that we overwhelmingly communicate non verbally, much of the communication is delivered through how we talk not so much as to what we say.
-When is the last time you have given thought to the link between how you communicate and the effect it has on the people around you?
+While this statement makes the claim that we overwhelmingly communicate non verbally, much of the communication is delivered through how we talk, not so much as through what we say.
+When is the last time you gave thought to the link between how you communicate and the effect it has on the people around you?

 Why We Need to Be Aware of How We Communicate

 Everyone has worked with someone who is consistently negative and is hard to approach about anything.
 Oftentimes, most people do not want to approach these individuals or communicate with them due to how they communicate verbally and nonverbally.
 When an individual snaps back or approaches communication with others in a negative manner, it is difficult to get any message across.
 Going back to the statistic about how communication is more about how we say something and less about what we actually say, everyone should be aware of how they are coming across to others.

 When we pay no mind to how we communicate with each other, messages are lost or not conveyed at all.
 At work, communication is vital is being able to work safely and efficiently.
 When everyone feels comfortable being able to approach each other, it creates a healthier working environment.
 Effective and open communication creates a working environment that can lead to individuals feeling comfortable stopping work when needed, more hazards addressed, higher morale, less stress, and better cohesiveness between work groups.